SciSharp/GGMLSharp/README.md

 ### Converter

 [Converter](./examples/Converter/) is a useful tool for converting llm models from bin/ckpt/safetensors to gguf without any python environment.

-And in this demo you can also get how to read bin and safetensors file from binary data with stream.
+### ModelLoader

+[ModelLoader](./examples/ModelLoader/) is a tool for loading safetensors or pickle file directly from binary data.
+This demo can help to learn how to read a model file without any help of python.

+### SAM

+[SAM](./examples/SAM/) (Segment Anything Model) can help us seprate things from an image.